nadunwee/demo-repo/README.md

 If an error occurs during the upload, the program catches the HttpError exception and prints an error message to the console.

 Overall, this Python program provides a simple and convenient way to upload files or folders to Google Drive from the command line, which can be useful for automating routine file backup tasks or integrating with other scripts and programs.

+Let me know if there are any further questions, comments, or concerns about this final.

+This is CS50P!